Why a grant?

 It's also why we've made a long term commitment to build a culture of tech literacy for the UK – starting with the next generation.

 Young people need the right skills to make that a reality – and that starts with the right internet access.
-That's why we have dedicated £2m to award as grants to communities with an eligible school to enable super-fast access in the classroom as well as at home and in the community.
+That's why BT Group has dedicated £2m to award as grants to communities with an eligible school to enable super-fast access in the classroom as well as at home and in the community.

 We're enabling communities in the final 5% of the UK not covered by fibre broadband rollout plans to apply for a grant to cover three quarters of the cost of the new fibre infrastructure, up to £30,000, if that new infrastructure serves the local school and is delivered by Openreach.
 So, for example, if the cost for a gap-funded solution that serves a school has been quoted as £40,000, the community would pay £10,000 and £30,000 would be funded from the grant.